Kaseya VSA ransomware attack

-On 2 July 2021, a number of managed service providers (MSPs) and their customers became victims of a ransomware attack perpetrated by the REvil group, causing widespread downtime for over 1,000 companies.
-The attack was carried out by exploiting a vulnerability in VSA (Virtual System Administrator), a remote monitoring and management software package developed by Kaseya.
+On 2 July 2021, about 60 managed service providers (MSPs) and their customers became victims of a ransomware attack perpetrated by the REvil group, causing downtime for over 1,000 companies.
+REvil carried out the attack by exploiting a vulnerability in VSA (Virtual System Administrator), a remote monitoring and management software package developed by Kaseya.
+This was a form of supply chain attack on a software supply chain.
+REvil demanded about 70 million USD in Bitcoin as a ransom.
+On 23 July 2021, Kaseya announced that it had received a universal decryptor tool from a "trusted third party", and it helped customers restore their data.
+Kaseya said it did not pay the ransom.
 Two suspects were identified and one sentenced.

 Timeline and impact

+Vulnerabilities

-On March 23, DIVD researcher Wietse Boonstra found six zero-day vulnerabilities in Kaseya VSA (Virtual Systems Administrator).
-The DIVD warned Kaseya and worked together with company experts to solve four of the seven reported vulnerabilities.
-The DIVD later wrote an KASEYA VSA, behind the scenes blog about finding the 0-days.
+On 23 March 2021, Dutch Institute for Vulnerability Disclosure (DIVD) researcher Wietse Boonstra found six zero-day vulnerabilities in Kaseya VSA (Virtual Systems Administrator), and found another on 2 April.
+The DIVD contacted Kaseya on 6 April and worked together with company experts to resolve four of the seven reported vulnerabilities.
+The DIVD later wrote a blog post about finding the zero-days.